The Ayam Cemani is an unusual chicken to say the least.

-This breed is thought to be a good luck charm, adept at fighting off evil spirits and spells and can communicate with the dead.
-In their homeland of Indonesia it is treated reverently and used in magical ceremonies.
+This breed is thought to be a good luck charm, adept at fighting off evil spirits and spells and capable of communicating with the dead.
+In their homeland of Indonesia they are treated reverently and used in magical ceremonies.

 According to Cemani Farms there are three different strains of the Ayam Cemani.